 Iredell County Lake Enforcement Unit

-The Iredell County Sheriff's Office Lake Enforcement Unit currently has three full-time lake enforcement positions, and one part-time position.
+The Iredell County Sheriff's Office Lake Enforcement Unit currently has four full-time lake enforcement positions, and one part-time position.
 We also utilize our Community Oriented Policing (COPS), and School Resource Officers (SRO) during the busier summer months to add additional manpower to provide services on Lake Norman.
 Sheriff Campbell has also added to our enforcement capabilities, by adding three drones, and a shallow water response vehicle to the Lake Patrol.
 We are able to deploy these tools to assist in drowning and boating accident investigations, as well as utilizing them to monitor lake boat traffic and conduct surveillance on boat access areas.

 - Safety Equipment Violations